termsurf/tree/readme.md

 2. **`fold`**: This phase takes the `mark` tokens and converts them into a set of _instructions_ for folding them into a tree.
-3. **`link`**: This phase takes the `fold` instructions and converts them into the "link tree".
+3. **`link`**: This phase takes the `fold` instructions and converts them into the Link Tree.

 Here is the basic set of TypeScript types for Link Text: